The Bossy Kitchen

 If you make the dough by hand:

-• In a bowl place flour, salt, sugar and baking powder together.
+• In a bowl, place flour, salt, and sugar together.
 Add cubed cold butter and work it into the flour mixture with your fingers or a pastry tool until you obtain a sandy mixture.

 • Add egg and knead them together until you obtain a dough.